-Now, we know that the skewness is the measure of asymmetry and its types are distinguished by the side on which the tail of probability distribution lies.
+Now, we know that skewness is the measure of the lack of symmetry, and its types are distinguished by the side on which the tail of probability distribution lies.
 But why is knowing the skewness of the data important?

 First, linear models work on the assumption that the distribution of the independent variable and the target variable are similar.
-Therefore, knowing about the skewness of data helps us in creating better linear models.
+Therefore, knowing about the skewness of data helps us create better linear models.

 Secondly, let’s take a look at the below distribution.
 It is the distribution of horsepower of cars:

 You can clearly see that the above distribution is positively skewed.
 Now, let’s say you want to use this as a feature for the model that will predict the mpg (miles per gallon) of a car.